Board and Group management

 A relationship with the union organisations that is based on trust is important and helps drive Holmen forward.
 Collaboration with trade unions internationally takes place in the Holmen European Works Council and in consultation groups at various levels in the company.
 The company's employees are represented on the Group Board by three members and three deputy members.

-Environmental activities are conducted in accordance with Holmen's environmental and energy policy.
+Environmental activities are conducted in accordance with Holmen's environmental and energy policy which was revised in 2017.
 The Group Board, the CEO and the heads of the business areas have overall responsibility for the environmental work.
 Operational responsibility for environmental matters is held by mill managers and forest managers.

-Holmen's Director of Sustainable and Environmental Affairs monitors developments in the field, follows activities relating to the Group's targets for sustainable development and runs joint actions.
+Holmen's Director of Environmental Affairs monitors developments in the field, follows activities relating to the Group's targets for sustainable development and runs joint actions.

 Environmental and energy management systems

-All units at Holmen, including Holmen Skog, apply certified environmental management systems.
-Holmen's forestry is certified in accordance with the international forest standards issued by PEFCTM and FSC® (FSC-ID).
-Energy management systems are in place at all the sites.
+All units, except Linghem Sawmill but including Holmen Skog, apply certified environmental management systems.
+Holmen's forestry is certified in accordance with the international criteria issued by PEFCTM and FSC® (FSC-ID).
+All the sites except Linghem Sawmill apply certified energy management systems.

 Financial activities at Holmen are largely decentralised to business area, mill and forest region level.
 Group Finance has responsibility for co-ordinating financial activity in the Group, with functions for financing, controlling, accounting and reporting, taxes and insurance.